Gibbet Cross

 I’d been in Willerby only a couple of months – long enough to have heard some strange stories but not long enough to have learned most were true.

-David – a neighbour of mine - told me about it during early-doors Friday drinks in the Green Man but I’d dismissed it as just local colour.
+David – a neighbour of mine – told me about the Gibbet during early-doors Friday drinks in the Green Man, but I dismissed it as just local colour.

 His wife Mauve came over with a gin and tonic.

-“Just telling Mark here – he’s just moved into Emma’s old house on the terrace - about the Gibbet,” David said.
+“Just telling Mark – he’s recently moved into Emma’s old house on the terrace - about the Gibbet,” David said.

-She was right and, until that night in late March, I had no reason to stop there.
+She was right and, until that night in late March, I had no reason to buy petrol there.

-It was already late, and I decided the extra fiver worth twenty minutes longer in bed the next day.
+I decided the extra fiver was worth twenty minutes longer in bed the next day.

 So, I pulled in at the Gibbet.

-At night, all petrol stations – like motorway services and railway stations - are uncanny and disconcerting.
-Elemental placelessness makes them liminal, existing on the edges of many realities without being firmly in any.
+At night, all petrol stations – like motorway services and railway stations - feel uncanny.
+A blank placelessness makes them liminal, existing on the edges of many realities but not firmly in any.

-In the day when it’s light and busy, and there are warm sausage rolls in glass cabinets the weird can be unseen or overlooked, but alone at night when their green and white canopies become small bright islands in the rolling endless dark, the soft and lurking terror of all time and space come rushing in.
+In the day, when it’s light and busy, and there are warm sausage rolls in glass cabinets, the weirdness can be ignored.
+But at night, when the green and white canopies become bright islands in the rolling endless dark, the lurking terror of all that time and space comes rushing in.

-The dark hump of the scrub-wooded roundabout the station squatted beside it made the Gibbet even more unsettling.
+The dark, scrub-wooded hump of the roundabout made the Gibbet even more unsettling.

-Wishing I’d gone home after all, shuddering as I imagined rusting chains creaking in the wind and crows perched on hollow-eyed decaying faces, I went inside to pay.
+Wishing I’d gone home after all, and shuddering as imagined crows perched on hollow-eyed decaying faces, I went inside to pay.

 “You remember to lock your doors?” the cashier asked, a grey unremarkable man neither old nor young, pushing the card terminal through the slot, “Always best to lock your doors this time of night.”

-It was an an odd thing to ask – and seemed odder, even suspicious when I got back to my car and saw the front passenger side door wide open.
+It was an odd thing to ask – and seemed odder, even suspicious, when I got back to my car and saw the front passenger side door wide open.

-I looked back at the shop and thought of going in but didn’t.
+I looked back at the shop and thought of going back in but didn’t.

-Instead, I checked nothing was missing and drove away, glad to leave, keen to get back home.
+Instead, I checked nothing was missing, turned the ignition and drove away, glad to leave, keen to get back home.

-The way back took me first on a mostly deserted dual carriageway and then onto a completely deserted narrow B-road that spidered past the neighbouring hamlets and villages before its final turn to Willerby.
+The way back took me first along a mostly deserted dual carriageway, then onto a deserted B-road that spidered past the neighbouring villages before finally turning to Willerby.

-On the bigger road about a mile to the first turn I became sure I was not alone.
+On the bigger road, about a mile before the first turn, I realised I was not alone.

-There was somebody or something sitting silently beside me.
+Somebody or something was sitting silently beside me.

 I couldn’t see them, but they were there.